Travis is a land use shareholder in Miller Starr Regalia's Walnut Creek office.

 “California Supreme Court Rejects All-Or-Nothing Classification Of Permit Decisions, Holding That Whether CEQA Triggering Discretion Exists Must Be Determined On A Case-By-Case Basis”, Miller & Starr Real Estate Newsalert, November 2020 (Co-Author).

-“Navigating Land Use Permitting During A Pandemic,” California Lawyers Association (CLA) Real Property Law E-Bulletin, July 15, 2020 (co-author)
+“Navigating Land Use Permitting During A Pandemic,” California Lawyers Association (CLA) Real Property Law E-Bulletin, July 15, 2020 (Co-Author).

 U.S. Supreme Court Issues County of Maui Decision—Finds ‘Functionally Equivalent’ Test Guides the Inquiry Whether an NPDES Permit is Required for Groundwater Point Sources that Link to Waters of the U.S., California Land Use Law & Policy Reporter, June 2020, Volume 29, Number 9

-The Slow March of Progress – Despite Failing to Secure Sweeping Housing Legislation, the Enactment of SB 330 in Newsom’s Frist Year is an Important Step Forward, California Land Use Law & Policy Reporter, March 2020, Volume 29, Number 6
+The Slow March of Progress – Despite Failing to Secure Sweeping Housing Legislation, the Enactment of SB 330 in Newsom’s First Year is an Important Step Forward, California Land Use Law & Policy Reporter, March 2020, Volume 29, Number 6

 Unwinding the “Preclusion Trap” – Knick v.
 Township of Scott Upends Thirty Years of Federal Takings Precedent.
 Miller & Starr Real Estate Newsalert, November 2019, Vol. 30, Issue 2